rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 ### Creating the Containers

+!!!
+Note

+    Below, is a quick way to create all of these containers.
+You may want to wait before creating the proxy-server container.
+There's a trick I'll show you down below that could save you time.

 Once you’ve found the image you want, use the `lxc launch` command as shown above.
 To make the containers we want for this tutorial, run these commands (modifying them as needed) in succession:

 ```bash